sriharikrishnadt/-Water-Consumption-Tracker-SDG-6-/README.md

-# 📊 SDG Progress Analyzer
+# 📊 Data Analytics for Sustainable Development Goals

 A simple Python data visualization project that analyzes Sustainable Development Goals (SDG) progress of different countries using Pandas and Matplotlib.